Arekahanara/arekahanara/README.md

 - 🌱 I’m currently learning more about Vue.js
 - 👯 I’m looking to collaborate on a cool startup project
 - 💬 Ask me about everything you want
-- ⚡ I'm just as fascinated by old technology as I'm by revolutionary modern technology
+- ⚡ I'm fascinated by old technology, which is still running, but I'm also hyped of revolutionary modern technology.